-A third implication concerns the empirical examination of speech and communication in entrepreneurship research.
-The constructs and propositions in our model can be readily connected to techniques for the identification and analysis of analogies and metaphors (e.g., Cornelissen et al., 2008; Putnam & Fairhurst, 2001) and their use in the context of entrepreneurial accounts and narratives (e.g., Lounsbury & Glynn, 2001).
-We therefore believe that a key strength of our model is that it provides a potential foundation for empirical studies of the proposed links between an entrepreneur's prior experience and speech, social contexts of speaking, and institutionalized discourses and conventions in an industry, using either a qualitative or quantitative research design.
-For example, each of the theorized links that we have elaborated and illustrated with published examples (Santos & Eisenhardt, 2009) can provide the focus for intensive qualitative investigations that might serve to confirm or refute our arguments, as well as to flesh out the details of these complex relationships.
+A fourth related and final implication concerns the empirical examination of speech and communication in entrepreneurship research.
+The constructs and propositions in our model can be readily connected to techniques for the identification and analysis of analogies and metaphors (e.g., Cornelissen et al., 2008; Putnam & Fairhurst, 2001) and their use in the context of entrepreneurial sensemaking (e.g., Lounsbury & Glynn, 2001).
+For example, further research may systematically study argument constructions (Goldberg, 1995) which provide the inductive core around which entrepreneurs elaborate larger scenarios or narratives for their ventures.
+Such studies will buttress the arguments and analyses of the burgeoning tradition of interpretive research on entrepreneurial narratives (e.g., Martens et al., 2007).

+We furthermore believe that a key strength of our theorizing is that it provides a potential foundation for empirical process studies of the proposed links between an entrepreneur's prior experience and speech, social contexts of speaking, and institutionalized discourses in an industry, using either a qualitative or quantitative research design.
+Each of the theorized links that we have elaborated and illustrated with case examples (Santos & Eisenhardt, 2009) can provide the focus for intensive qualitative investigations that might serve to confirm or refute our arguments, as well as to flesh out the details of these complex relationships.
 The model could also inform a quantitative examination of the dynamics of entrepreneurial speech and the institutionalization of ventures in an industry over time, with the propositions that we have developed forming the basis for a set of testable hypotheses.
 This would require the assembly of a database of novel ventures in specific industries, speech acts of novice and experienced entrepreneurs, and the measurement of performance outcomes and the legitimacy of ventures over time.
 This database would need to be large enough to allow for systematic comparisons; such a study might easily be done in the form of a longitudinal study of novel ventures in a particular set of industries so that other factors might be at least partially controlled.